 Building collaborations between leading scientists and clinicians and developing future researchers in transplantation

 Providing a flourishing environment for the active and meaningful involvement of patients and the public in our work

 Reducing the demand for re-transplantation through improved donor–recipient compatibility

-Launched on 1 October 2015, the unit is funded by the NIHR and led by Professor Mike Nicholson (Director, Cambridge) and Professor Andy Fisher (Deputy Director, Newcastle) and is receiving £3.8M of funding from the NIHR over five years and, in recognition of the success of our research programme, we were subsequently awarded a further £1.15M to fund the unit through to March 2022.
+Launched on 1 October 2015, the unit is funded by the NIHR and led by Professor Mike Nicholson (Director, Cambridge) and Professor Andy Fisher (Deputy Director, Newcastle).
+Our initial funding was £3.8M over five years and, in recognition of the success of our research programme, we were subsequently awarded a further £1.15M to fund the unit through to March 2022.